mdaiter/act-tinygrad/README.md

 ## Features
 * Implementation of ACT model architecture using tinygrad
 * Support for simulated robotic manipulation tasks
-* Training and (soon) evaluation scripts
+* Training and evaluation scripts
-* (Soon) Integration with tinygrad's lazy evaluation and JIT compilation
+* Integration with tinygrad's lazy evaluation and JIT compilation

 ## How to use